API Documentation

 matches

 method.
-If it returns true, you can use the
+If it returns true,

-method to convert the event to the correct
+convert the event to the correct service

-service response type.
+response type.
 Example:

 if (add_two_ints->matches(event))